 - Find out more about working with our Communication Design students

-Image credit: "uglybob nz" used under Creative Commons licence CC BY SA
+Image credit: "uglybob nz" (Flickr).
+Creative Commons Attribution ShareAlike licence CC BY SA